core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ~~~~~~~~~~~
 {: #discovery-introspection title="Group Observation Discovery with Server Introspection"}

 For example, a network sniffer could offer sending such a request when unknown multicast notifications are seen in the network.
-Consequently, it can associate those notifications with a URI, or decrypt them if it is member of the correct OSCORE group.
+Consequently, it can associate those notifications with a URI, or decrypt them if it is a member of the correct OSCORE group.

 # Pseudo-Code for Rough Counting of Clients # {#appendix-pseudo-code-counting}